Zantac Lawsuit Lawyer

 How much can I get from a Zantac lawsuit?

-While it is expected that plaintiffs will reach a settlement with the manufacturers of ranitidine products within the next several years, at this point it is impossible to know how much each plaintiff will receive as their portion of the settlement.
-If your case is litigated individually and you are awarded damages, the amount of those damages depends on the severity of your illness, the cost of medical and other out-of-pocket expenses you have incurred, and the impact that your illness has had on your life.
+While it is expected that many plaintiffs will reach a settlement with the manufacturers of ranitidine products within the next several years, at this point, it is impossible to know how much each plaintiff will receive in a settlement.
+If your case is litigated and you are awarded damages, the amount of those damages depends on the severity of your illness, the cost of medical and other out-of-pocket expenses you have incurred, and the impact that your illness has had on your life.

 How do I know if I qualify for the Zantac lawsuits?

-An experienced product liability lawyer can help you determine whether you qualify.
+An experienced product liability lawyer at Dolman Law Group can help you determine whether you qualify during a free consultation.

 However, the general criteria include: